shifuguru/aetherpath/docs/PLAN.md

 ## 3. Core gameplay loop

 1. Player enters with a free token grant.
-2. AI (or skeleton engine) emits: story beat + 2–4 choices + hologram scene brief.
+2. AI (or skeleton engine) emits: hologram begins a faint isometric square then a holographic person drops down into that square.
+Player Creation;
-3. Player picks a choice → spend tokens → next beat + new hologram.
-4. If tokens are empty → gate: **watch rewarded ad** or **buy token pack**.
-5. Session memory keeps character, inventory, prior beats, and dungeon seed.
+3. Player chooses their character's appearance or presses random to create a randomly generated character. they choose their player's name. then they can press play at the bottom.
+4. After that the Player is given a choice:
+→ a) stay still and look around (generate 1 square tile semi-ring around player to gain additional visibility of the area around them, which generates 3-5 square tiles around them.
+→ b) move forward blindly uncovering a 1 square tile ring around them.

-Optional later loops: combat checks, inventory puzzles, faction reputation, multi-room maps, shareable run seeds.
+Optional later loops: combat checks, inventory puzzles, reputation, multi-room maps.

 ---